 fn longest<'a, 'b>(x: &'a str, y: &'b str) -> &str {

-We can see that the second rule doesn’t apply because there is more than one input lifetime.
-The third rule doesn’t apply either, because this is a function rather than a method, so none of the parameters are self.
-After going through all three rules, we still haven’t figured out what the return type’s lifetime is.
-This is why we got an error trying to compile the code from Listing 10-21: the compiler worked through the lifetime elision rules, but still couldn’t figure out all the lifetimes of the references in the signature.
+You can see that the second rule doesn’t apply because there is more than one input lifetime.
+The third rule doesn’t apply either, because longest is a function rather than a method, so none of the parameters are self.
+After working through all three rules, we still haven’t figured out what the return type’s lifetime is.
+This is why we got an error trying to compile the code in Listing 10-21: the compiler worked through the lifetime elision rules but still couldn’t figure out all the lifetimes of the references in the signature.

-Because the third rule only really applies in method signatures, we’ll look at lifetimes in that context next to see why the third rule means we don’t have to annotate lifetimes in method signatures very often.
+Because the third rule really only applies in method signatures, we’ll look at lifetimes in that context next to see why the third rule means we don’t have to annotate lifetimes in method signatures very often.

 Lifetime Annotations in Method Definitions